evanbray1/LLTF-wrapper/README.md

 ## Installation

-1. Clone this repository to a system-locatable directory:
+1. Clone this repository:
    ```bash
    git clone https://github.com/evanbray1/LLTF-tools.git
    cd LLTF-tools
    ```

+2. **Install PE_Filter SDK**: You must install the PE_Filter SDK provided by Photon Etc. This includes the `PE_Filter_SDK.dll` library that must be accessible to your Python environment (either in your system PATH or in the same directory as `lltf_wrapper.py`).

-2. **Important**: Place your device's XML configuration file in the same directory as the Python files.
+3. **Place XML Configuration**: Place your device's XML configuration file in the `xml_files/` directory:
    - Your XML file should be named with your device's serial number (e.g., `M000010263.xml`)
    - This file is provided by NKT Photonics and contains critical device specifications
-   - The wrapper will automatically detect XML files in the current directory
+   - The wrapper will automatically detect XML files in the `xml_files/` directory

-3. Ensure the following files are present:
-   - `PE_Filter_SDK.dll` - NKT Photonics DLL library
-   - `lltf_wrapper.py` - Main wrapper module
-   - Your device's `.xml` configuration file

 ## Quick Start